The Art of Learning

 This is the uncertainty and paradox of the learning process, and it is the intangibles within ourselves that determines success above any other factor.

-The Skills, Intangibles, and Process of Learning
+The Skills of Learning

-The Art of Learning has skills inherent within, some of which I mentioned above.
-However, it also encapsulates the mindset, attitude, philosophy, and exactly how we approach learning from the literal act itself to the mental and emotional gymnastics, shifts, and battles we have to fight along the way.
+(from the literal act itself to the mental and emotional gymnastics, shifts, and battles we have to fight along the way.

 All of these many elements must be considered, and brought into balance with one another, for us to cultivate an effective, efficient, and productive learning process.
 Which in the end must also be tailored to us as individuals — how we learn, why we learn, what we are choosing to learn, and our strengths and weaknesses cognitively, creatively, and also as people.